Skip to main content

 Tracking or excluding lists of prospects, customers or target accounts ensures your team gets the most value from identification data.

-Rohan avatar
+Jerre avatar

-Written by Rohan
+Written by Jerre

-Updated over a week ago
+Updated over a year ago

 Ever wanted to filter out existing customers from Segments so you can focus on net new company identifications?